-If you are being sued for an unpaid credit card bill, filing for bankruptcy relief can stop the lawsuit and discharge your obligation to pay back the debt.
-Read on to learn more about how bankruptcy can stop the credit card company’s lawsuit.
+If you’re being sued for an unpaid credit card balance, filing for bankruptcy relief can stop the lawsuit and eliminate (discharge) your obligation to pay back the debt.
+Read on to learn more about how bankruptcy can stop a credit card company’s lawsuit.

-The moment you file for bankruptcy, an automatic stay goes into effect.
-The automatic stay prohibits most creditors from initiating or continuing their collection activities including lawsuits.
-If a credit card company has already filed a lawsuit against you to collect its debt, it cannot proceed any further while the stay is in effect without permission from the bankruptcy court.
-While creditors are free to ask the court to lift the stay, credit card companies normally don’t have any legal grounds to seek relief from the stay.
+The moment you file for bankruptcy, an order called the automatic stay goes into effect.
+Once in place, the automatic stay prohibits most creditors from initiating or continuing to collect against you, including through collection lawsuits.
+A credit card company that has already filed a debt collection lawsuit against you cannot proceed further while the stay is in effect without permission from the bankruptcy court.
+Although creditors are free to ask the court to lift the stay, a credit card company usually doesn’t have legal grounds to win the motion.

-Once you receive a bankruptcy discharge, your personal liability for the unpaid credit card debt will be wiped out.
-As a result, the lawsuit will typically be dismissed after your case is discharged.
-But keep in mind that if your case is dismissed without a discharge, then the lawsuit will continue where it left off after your case is closed.
-Also, if the credit card company has already obtained a judgment against you and placed a lien on your property, your discharge will not automatically get rid of that lien.
+If you successfully receive a bankruptcy discharge, your liability for the unpaid credit card debt will be wiped out.
+As a result, the state court will typically dismiss the lawsuit after you receive your bankruptcy discharge.
+But keep in mind that if the court dismisses your case without a discharge, the suit will continue where it left off.
+Also, if the credit card company has obtained a judgment and placed a lien on your property, your discharge will not automatically get rid of that lien.

 Learn more in Are Lawsuit Judgments Discharged by Bankruptcy?

 Sometimes the credit card company has grounds to object to the discharge of the debt.
 The most common creditor objections are based on fraud.
 A creditor would likely raise one of two types of fraud objections in an adversary proceeding (trial)—presumptive fraud or general fraud.